What Is Power Electronics? (+ How to Start a Career in It)

 Electrical design engineer, power electronics

-The base salary for a power electronics engineer in India averages ₹6,50,000 per year as of October 2023 [3].
-Those more experienced in the field can make up to ₹10,00,000.
+According to Glassdoor, the estimated average pay for power electronics engineer in Canada is $65,051 per year [2].
+Your earning potential may be influenced by your geographic location, industry, and years of experience.

-Working in electrical engineering requires a degree, some of which might be accredited by a professional body, including the Institute of Engineering Technology (IET).
-Relevant areas of study include electrical engineering and computer engineering.
-One example of a degree for aspiring electrical engineers to pursue is a Master of Science in Electrical Engineering.
+To get a job in power electronics, you'll typically need a bachelor's degree in electrical or electronics engineering or an appropriate related engineering discipline, such as computer engineering.
+In some roles, you’ll need a master's or doctoral degree.
+One example of a degree for aspiring electronics engineers to pursue is a Master of Science in Electrical Engineering.

 Did you know?
-The University of Colorado Boulder also offers the nine-month online Power Electronics Graduate Certificate course, which counts toward degree credit.
+The University of Colorado Boulder also offers the nine-month online course called Power Electronics Graduate Certificate, which counts toward degree credit.

 We’ve compiled a list of technical and workplace skills for power electronics engineers below.
-Consider using it to identify areas of focus for building your expertise.
+Keep in mind that technical skills represent the practical aspects of your role, while workplace skills contribute to how productive you are in a work environment.
+Consider using it to identify areas of focus for building your expertise:

 Strong knowledge of power electronics systems and principles like AC/DC conversion, AC converters, DC-DC converters, and grid-connected converters